BIOS1140/BIOS1140.github.io/docs/Exercise1.md

 ::: {.blue}
 **Additional information:**\
 Those of you who learned programming in BIOS1100 might remember that in python we mainly used *lists* when we wanted to store many elements in one variable.
 In R, we will mainly be using vectors.
-The two are similar in some ways - in both, all the elements need to be of the same type (numeric/string/logical), and you can access elements by their index in the same way.
-There are also some differences between the two: To define a vector in R you need to use the `c()` function (or the other methods explained above), and with vectors you can perform mathematical operations on all the elements (more on this in the next section!)
+The two are similar in some ways, but there are also some differences between the two: To define a vector in R you need to use the `c()` function (or the other methods explained above), and with vectors you can perform mathematical operations on all the elements (more on this in the next section!).
+If you're familiar with Numpy arrays in Python, vectors in R are quite similar to those.
 :::

 #### Vector properties